aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 ## **Change Audio Play Options**

-Aspose.Slides for Java allows you to change options that control an audio's playback or properties.
+Aspose.Slides for Node.js via Java allows you to change options that control an audio's playback or properties.
 For example, you can adjust an audio's volume, set the audio to play looped, or even hide the audio icon.

 The **Audio Options** pane in Microsoft PowerPoint: